 The council was originally formed as Yateley Parish Council in1894, later becoming Yateley Town Council in 1975.
 It exists to serve and represent the views of the people of Yateley, Frogmore and Darby Green, providing a channel to express their needs and priorities.
 It acts as a catalyst for action to improve and enhance the quality of life for those who live, work or visit the town.

-Our funding comes from the precept, a sum of money collected each year through your council tax and rental income from the hire of halls, sports pitches etc.
+Our funding comes from the precept, a sum of money collected each year through your council tax and rental income from the hire of halls, sports pitches and running the weekly markets etc.

-The Council's guiding principles are set out in its Mission Statement and incorporated into the 3 yearly Town Plan both of which which can be viewed at the bottom of this page.
+The Council's guiding principles are set out in its Mission Statement and incorporated into the 3 yearly Town Plan.
+The latest three year plan can be viewed here.

-Responsible for the day to day running of the council is the Town Clerk, Jane Biscombe, who leads a small team of staff who work from an office on Yateley Green.
+Responsible for the day to day running of the council is the Town Clerk, Rochelle Halliday, who leads a small team of staff who work from an office on Yateley Green.
 To see the staff organisational chart please click here.